Sir Boateng

 This high voltage is stepped down by transformer T2, rectified by bridge D5, and this voltage (proportional to the inverter’s output voltage) is supplied to pin1 (inverting input of the IC’s internal error amplifier) via R8, R9, R16, and this voltage is compared with the internal reference voltage.

-This error voltage is proportional to the deviation of the output voltage from the desired value, and the IC adjusts the duty cycle of the drive signals (at pins 14 and 12) to restore the desired output voltage.
+This error voltage is proportional to the output voltage deviation from the desired value, and the IC adjusts the duty cycle of the drive signals (at pins 14 and 12) to restore the desired output voltage.

 Preset R9 can be used to adjust the inverter output voltage because it directly controls the amount of voltage fed back to the error amplifier section from the inverter output.

-For powering the IC and its associated circuitries, IC2 and its associated components generate an 8V supply from the 12V source.
+IC2 and its associated components generate an 8V supply from the 12V source to power the IC and its associated circuitries.
 Diodes D3 and D4 are freewheeling diodes that protect the driver stage transistors from voltage spikes caused by switching the transformer (T2) primaries.

 Notes.